Common pitfalls with GpsGate Scripting

 Please export the event rule and relevant track points, matching your screen dumps, as well as a screen dump of the mapped variables in your device mapper, so that we can easily recreate the issue, in case we suspect a bug in our platform.

 When working with states, make sure to initialize them correctly.
-Here’s one example taken from another blog.
+Here’s one example taken from another article.

 Use the context.state text box to monitor the state while testing, (see “4” in screen dump).
 Make sure to empty this text box when testing the initialization.